kunhwiko/concepts/cloud/kubernetes/I-security.md

 ##### Service Accounts
 ```
 a) When pods are instantiated, they are assigned a service account.
 A default service account is used if one is not
-   assigned, which limits access to resources in the current namespace.
+   assigned, which by default limits access to resources in the current namespace.
-b) Service accounts come with tokens (i.e. credentials to talk to the API server) that are mounted as secrets.
-Pod
-   processes that need to contact the API server are authenticated with this token.
+b) Before Kubernetes 1.22, service accounts used to be attached with non-expiring token secrets that applications can
+   use to authenticate against the Kubernetes API.
+Nowadays, API credentials with bounded lifetimes are obtained via the
+   TokenRequest API and are mounted into a projected volume.
 ```

 ##### Service Account Admission Controller
 ```
 a) Assigns at pod creation time a custom or default service account.
 Also ensures a default service account exists in
    every namespace.
-b) Adds a volume to the pod with a token that is used to authenticate to the API server.
+b) Mutates the pod during pod creation time to add a projected volume to the pod containing a token to authenticate
+   against the API server.
+If a token does not exist, the kubelet will refresh the token via the TokenRequest API.
 c) If specified, ensures pod has ImagePullSecrets if images need to be pulled from a remote registry.
-   If not specified in the pod spec, uses the service account's ImagePullSecrets instead.
+If not specified
+   in the pod spec, uses the service account's ImagePullSecrets instead.
 ```

 ##### Token Controller
 ```
-Whenever a service account is created, creates and adds a token as a secret that is used to authenticate to the API server.
+Whenever a service account is created, creates and adds a token as a secret that is used to authenticate to the API
+server.
+Note that TokenRequest based tokens are now in favor of secret based tokens as of Kubernetes 1.22.
 ```

 ### Security Context and RBAC